 Chinese New Year is here!
 While January 1st is easy to remember, the specific date of Chinese New Year changes each year, as it falls on the first day of the lunar calendar.
 The New Year season is also called the Spring Festival as it begins at the start of the Spring term according to the Chinese calendar.

-There are a number of festive Chinese foods that will help make any New Year's Eve celebration a success, whether you're throwing a large bash or simply enjoying a quiet dinner with a few close friends.
+Several festive Chinese foods will help make any New Year's Eve celebration a success, whether you're throwing a huge bash or just enjoying a quiet dinner with a few close friends.
 Below are some recipe suggestions, from cocktails and appetizers to dessert.

 Nothing starts a celebration quite like a beautiful, delicious, exotic beverage.
 From a lotus blossom to a Singapore sling, these Asian-inspired cocktails will delight and impress your guests.
 The lychee nut is one of Asia's fruits and adds elegance to the Litchini and sweetness to the crouching tiger shooter and red lotus.
 Put your blender to work with the Chi-Chi frozen cocktail, or set the stage for an upscale event with the Beijing Bellini.